-Alongside showing you visuals of your destination, providing travel times to destinations via a variety of transportation means or on foot, suggesting potentially intended destination queries, and toying with augmented reality features, Google Maps has some interesting and super helpful features that could be of great use to us in our travels.
+Besides showing you visuals of your destination, providing travel times to destinations via a variety of transportation means or on foot, suggesting potential destination queries, and toying with augmented reality features, Google Maps has some interesting and super helpful features that could be very useful to us on our trips.
 Some of them are more than useful, they are even fun!

-Unfortunately, you may find yourself traveling to a place with poor or weak mobile connectivity.
-It is also likely to be the place you need the Maps app the most.
-Luckily, Google Maps is prepared for this possibility by providing offline access to maps.
+Unfortunately, you may be traveling to a place with poor or weak mobile connectivity.
+It is also likely to be where you need the Maps app the most.
+Google Maps is prepared for this possibility by providing offline access to maps.

-Once it’s downloaded, you can access the locally saved map and directions under the offline maps section of the Maps app, or from your downloaded storage.
+Once downloaded, you can access the locally saved map and directions under the offline maps section of the Maps app or from your downloaded storage.

 2. Drag & Drop Direction Changes

 There is more than one way to get from point A to point B. Google Maps makes it simple to figure out an alternate route by allowing you to move the plotted course with your mouse/finger on the map.

 You click/press on the blue route line, hold the action, and drag the route in any direction.
 The blue line will dynamically adjust to an alternate path.

 If you pull it too far away, it will still adjust.
 Keep in mind that it typically defaults to the shortest ride (timewise) though if you prefer a more scenic route or minimal highway travel, you might have to travel a bit longer.

 See this guide if Google Maps is not showing route or keeps crashing on your smartphone.